 Undocumented workers create vulnerabilities in today’s marketplace by presenting false documents to gain employment, completing applications for fraudulent benefits and stealing identities of legal United States workers.
-To combat this, ICE initiated the IMAGE program in 2006.
+To combat this, ICE initiated the ICE Mutual Agreement between Government and Employers (IMAGE) program in 2006.
 As part of the IMAGE program, ICE provides employers with education and training on proper hiring procedures, including use of employment screening tools such as E-Verify.
 IMAGE certified employers also undergo an audit of their I-9 forms to ensure current employees are eligible to work in the United States.

 Employers that are certified with ICE through the IMAGE program pledge to maintain a secure and stable workforce and curtail the employment of unauthorized workers through outreach and education.
 ICE recently revamped IMAGE, simplifying program requirements.

-All IMAGE members must participate in the U.S. Department of Homeland Security (DHS) E-Verify employment eligibility verification program.
-Through this program, employers can verify that newly hired employees are eligible to work in the United States.
+Through the U.S. Department of Homeland Security (DHS) E-Verify employment eligibility verification program, employers can verify that newly hired employees are eligible to work in the United States.
 This Internet-based system is available throughout the nation and is free to employers.
 It provides an automated link to the Social Security Administration database and DHS immigration records.